-The largest horse races of this year take place in the Penn National, located near Philadelphia.
+The biggest horse races of this year take place at the Penn National, situated near Philadelphia.
 You’ll discover a sportsbook and racebook (offering live and simulcast betting) here.
 Along with the major casino, Penn National has a poker area.

 Address: 777 Hollywood Blvd, Grantville, PA 17028

 Sportsbook Hours: Monday to Friday 11 a.m. to midnight, Sat / Sun 10 a.m. to midnight